|Previous Article||Index||Next Article|

-To design our algorithm, I decided to keep it in the family: our founder's father Geoff Tootill is a linguist, classics scholar and computer pioneer, who developed the logic design for the first commercial stored program computer at Manchester University in 1948 – the first computer that stored programs in electronic memory.
+To design our algorithm, we decided to keep it in the family: our founder's father Geoff Tootill is a linguist, classics scholar and computer pioneer, who developed the logic design for the first commercial stored program computer at Manchester University in 1948 – the first computer that stored programs in electronic memory.

 Geoff was an obvious choice to grapple with the problem of how to design a program that understands pronunciation… We called the resultant algorithm “soundIT”.

 So, how does it work?

 soundIT derives phonetic codes that represent typical pronunciation of names.
 It takes account of vowel sounds and determines the stressed syllable in the name.
 This means that “Batten” and “Batton” sound the same according to soundIT, as the different letters fall in the unstressed syllable, whilst “Batton” and “Button” sound different, as it is the stressed syllable which differs.
 Clearly, “Batton” and “Button” are a fuzzy match, just not a phonetic match.